Kyrgyz-Turkish Manas University: Housing

 Manas University provides students with several housing options.
-There are two new dorm buildings housing a total of 1456 students, and one subdivided apartment building housing a total of 900 students.
+There are two dorm buildings housing a total of 1156 students, and one subdivided apartment building housing a total of 298 students.

 Rankings

 Manas University was ranked 190th among 449 universities of countries from the emerging Europe and Central Asia region in Quacquarelli Symonds EECA University Rankings of 2022.

+The QS World University Rankings ranked Manas University 230th in Asia in 2025.